corylennox/Betting-Exchange/README.md

 ### `run-p client server`

-Starts both client and server in parallel
+Starts both client and server in parallel.